aurelienlair/c-sharp-projects-container/README.md

 ```shell
 $ docker-compose exec c-sharp dotnet tool install -g dotnet-format
 ```
-from the terminal of visual studio or in a terminal where you are connected to the remote container
+from Visual studio's terminal of  or in a classic terminal (see below) where you are connected to the remote container
 ```shell
 $ docker-compose exec c-sharp bash
 $ dotnet tool install -g dotnet-format